unitaryfund/qrack/README.md

 Relatively recent Intel processors may provide the RDRAND (and RDSEED) processor operation codes, for hardware random number generation.
 The authors of Qrack cannot promise anything about the security or quality of these random numbers.
 (It is not hard to modify Qrack to use an entropy source you personally trust.)
 However, there is reason to suspect based on descriptions of the on-chip generator that the conditioned hardware entropy stream typically has a high von Neumann entropy content, (depending partly on load,) that this is "quantum" or "true" random entropy.

 There is little or no obvious benefit or detriment, in choosing between deterministic and nondeterminstic sources of high quality random numbers, for quantum computation simulation.
-However, it is the opinion of one of the authors of Qrack, that seemingly the one aspect of a quantum computer that cannot be simulated even in principle by a deterministic machine is "unitarity breaking," "true random numbers," whether this makes any measurable or falsifiable difference.
+However, it is the opinion of one of the authors of Qrack, that seemingly the one aspect of a quantum computer that cannot be emulated even in principle by a deterministic machine is "unitarity breaking," "true random numbers," whether this makes any measurable or falsifiable difference.

 ## Pure 32 bit OpenCL kernels (including Raspberry Pi 3)